-He has worked for the International Energy Agency (IEA) and various international oil companies and is a non-resident fellow at the Iraq Energy Institute (IEI), where he conducts research on Iraq’s and Iraqi Kurdistan's oil and gas sector, water challenges, economy, and politics.
-He is currently studying prospects of joint economic diversification in the northern region of the Persian Gulf, and has written on the impact of Beijing’s Belt & Road Initiative (BRI) on Middle Eastern port politics, oil rentiership in the GCC, OPEC’s oil market balancing measures, Venezuela’s economic woes, and the prospect of Russian energy exports diversification.
+He has worked for the International Energy Agency (IEA) and various international oil companies.
+He is specialized in studying the future of rentier states in the Gulf region and prospects of joint economic diversification in the northern region of the Persian Gulf, and has written on the impact of Beijing’s Belt & Road Initiative (BRI) on Middle Eastern port politics, protest movement in oil-rich Basra, OPEC’s oil market balancing measures, Venezuela’s economic woes, and the prospect of Russian energy exports diversification.

 B.Eng.
 (Hons) in Petroleum Engineering from Petronas University of Technology (UTP) in Malaysia; M.Sc. in Energy Economics and Management from Institut Français du Pétrole (IFP) in France.
 Mr. Al-Maleki is also a scholar at SciencePo’s Paris School of International Affairs (PSIA).